Menu Icon

 • Chronic fatigue

-In addition, some patients may experience unusual symptoms such as anxiety, nausea, headaches, depression, or susceptibility to infections or allergies.xiv
+In addition, some patients may experience symptoms such as anxiety, nausea, headaches, depression, or susceptibility to infections or allergies.xv

-Endometriosis symptoms first appear before the age of 20 in about 66 percent of women diagnosed with the disease.xv Over time, debilitating menstrual symptoms can increase in severity as inflammation persists and the nervous system is recurrently stimulated by the diseased tissue.
-This leads to a phenomenon called central sensitization, defined as pain that occurs when the central nervous system is not processing pain signals properly, leaving the patient hypersensitive to stimuli.xvi
+Endometriosis symptoms first appear before the age of 20 in about 66 percent of females diagnosed with the disease.xvi Over time, debilitating menstrual symptoms can increase in severity as inflammation persists and the nervous system is recurrently stimulated by the endometriosis tissue.
+Overstimulation can lead to a phenomenon called central sensitization, defined as pain that occurs when the central nervous system is not processing pain signals properly, leaving the patient hypersensitive to stimuli.xvii

 What causes endometriosis?

 Endometriosis is characterized by the growth of endometrial-like tissue, called endometriotic lesions, outside of the uterus.
 Their growth requires estrogen, which is a hormone produced naturally in the ovaries.
-Researchers have yet to definitively uncover the etiology of endometriosis, in other words, understanding what causes the tissue to grow outside of the uterus.
-There may be multiple mechanisms which can separately cause this disease.xviii,xix
+Researchers have yet to definitively uncover why endometrial tissue grows outside of the uterus.
+There may be multiple mechanisms which can separately cause this disease.xviii

 • Retrograde menstruation: During menstrual periods, blood and tissue can travel backward from the uterus into the fallopian tubes and/or into the abdominal cavity.
-It is hypothesized that cells that travel retrograde in this manner may implant in the abdominal cavity and develop into endometriotic lesions.
-This is the most frequently proposed mechanism.
+It is hypothesized that cells that travel retrogradely in this manner may implant in the abdominal cavity and develop into endometriotic lesions.
+Retrograde menstruation is the most frequently proposed mechanism.

-• Coelomic metaplasia of the peritoneal lining: Cells from other tissues/organs outside of the uterus (for example, in the peritoneal mesothelium) transform and become like cells of the endometrium.
+• Coelomic metaplasia of the peritoneal lining: Cells from other tissues/organs outside of the uterus (for example, the lining of the abdomen, called the peritoneal mesothelium) transform and become like cells of the endometrium.

-• Lymphatic and vascular metastasis: Cells of the endometrium travel through lymphatic and blood vessels to develop on distant tissues and organs including the lungs, brain, bone, and peripheral nerves among others.
+• Lymphatic and vascular metastasis: Cells of the endometrium travel through lymphatic and blood vessels to develop on distant tissue and organs including the lungs, brains, bones, and peripheral nerves, among others.

 • Low birth weight